biopython/biopython/Doc/chapter_entrez.rst

-In this example we’ll show how to query the NCBI databases,to retrieve the records from the query, and then parse them using ``Bio.SeqIO`` - something touched on in
+In this example we’ll show how to query the NCBI databases,to retrieve the records from the query, and then parse them using ``Bio.SeqIO`` - something touched on in Section [sec:SeqIO\_GenBank\_Online].
+For simplicity, this example *does not* take advantage of the WebEnv history feature – see Section [sec:entrez-webenv] for this.
-Section :ref:`sec:SeqIO_GenBank_Online`.
-For simplicity, this example *does not* take advantage of the WebEnv history feature – see Section :ref:`sec:entrez-webenv` for this.

 First, we want to make a query and find out the ids of the records to retrieve.
 Here we’ll do a quick search for one of our favorite